 The "Friends' have yet to receive a formal answer.

-friends of waitara river Inc's involvement
+friends of waitara river Inc's involvement (page creator)

 My name is Andrea Pikikore Moore, I am the administrator for the 'Friends'.
 And, I am also one of the three who TRC are pursuing